d4140n-4h3-1/FileBuilder/README.md

 * New directories have been added.
 * Directories **programming**, **scripting** and **web** have been moved inside **Documents/dev/**
 * Shortcuts have been added. **${KEYWORD}** has been provided for better readability and to shorten some text.
+* Sections **basic.bas** and **oca.ml** have been fixed.
+They should be generated as intended
+* The overall file is now more readable via XML after a several tweaks.

 ## Issues

-The sections of code intended to write **basic.bas** and **oca.ml** has been temporarily ignored due to output issues.
-A work-around is required.

-The permanent issue is there is always room for new templates under Line 43, whether it's a script, program, or even a configuration file.
+The permanent issue is there is always room for new templates under Line 71, whether it's a script, program, or even a configuration file.